-This is about an incident in 1986 when CBS news anchor Dan Rather was attacked on a New York City sidewalk by a crazed man yelling "Kenneth, what is the frequency."
-The man turned out to be William Tager, who was caught when he killed a stagehand outside of the Today Show studios 9 years later.
-Tager, who is serving a 25 year sentence, said he was convinced the media was beaming signals into his head, and that he was on a mission to determine their frequencies.
+This song is about an incident that took place on October 4, 1986, when the CBS news anchor Dan Rather was attacked on a New York City sidewalk by a crazed man yelling "Kenneth, what is the frequency."
+The man turned out to be William Tager, who was caught after he killed a stagehand outside of the Today show studios on August 31, 1994.
+Tager, who was sentenced to 25 years in prison, said he was convinced the media was beaming signals into his head, and he was on a mission to determine their frequencies.

 Lead singer Michael Stipe says this is an attack on the media, who overanalyze things they don't understand.

 The song slows down at the end because of bassist Mike Mills.
 They noticed he was in pain, but everyone followed him and finished the track.
 After they were done, Mills was taken to the hospital and it was discovered he had appendicitis.
 They never got back to redoing the song.

 Despite his painful ordeal, Mills notes this as "one of my favorite rockers in our canon, touching on pop culture and yet with balls" in Part Lies, Part Heart, Part Truth, Part Garbage 1982–2011.